Travis County Constable, Pct. 5 - February 2005 Constable's Notebook

 EXPERTS IN CIVIL PROCESS CLASS C WARRANTS DISABLED PARKING VOLUNTEER PROGRAM CONSTABLE'S NOTEBOOK PHOTO GALLERY CN5 IN THE NEWS DOMESTIC VIOLENCE RESOURCES

-Constable Bruce Elfant and his deputies assist the citizens and courts of Travis County
+Constable Carlos Lopez and his deputies assist the citizens and courts of Travis County

 Travis County Courthouse Complex